 Tape it all together as shown.
 Make sure to leave a way for the air to go from the blowing tube into the main section.
 Tape up the rest.
 Pompom’s are loaded in the front, and blown out by puffing air through the bottom.
 Hours of pretty darn safe fun.

 A ‘scale’ water-slide?
 This one I didn’t know about till he was half-way through the design process.
 It comes straight from the water-slide myth.

 He created a ‘base’ of a paper slide, taped together into one long piece.
 It was designed to be attached between the washing machine and the bath, with a dip in the middle.
 We then went through a process of experimenting and design tweaks.
 The Wallace toy kept falling off, so C designed barriers for the side.
 When it wasn’t slippery enough, we added a layer of garbage bags.
 And then water, and then detergent.
 Then our mini-Wallace buster stand-in was deemed too pointy – and was replaced with a ball!
 This lead to all sorts of lovely discussions on friction vs. gravity, and what was needed to make the ball travel back up the other side.
 Lovely.

 3D Printing and the Saga of the RepRap

 This is one that is a work in progress.
 As an idea, it is really great, and we have enjoyed watching all the videos on how it is done.
 In practice, it has been a little hit-and-miss.
 Mainly miss.
 We were starting with a Mendel RepRap that had confounded the two previous owners.
-We had lots of fun figuring out the wiring, but then … we hit the communication wall.
+Though we had lots of fun figuring out the wiring, we then … hit the communication wall.
 Despite trying with 2 different computers and 4 different operating systems, we have been unable to talk to the RepRap.
 So this is an experiment still in progress…

 Parents as Role-models for making